sagnibak/virtual-machine/pythonic/README.md

 | `print`              | Print the top of the stack **without popping**.                                                                               |
 | `input`              | Read an `int` from `stdin`, push it to the stack.                                                                             |
 | `noop`               | Just increment the instruction pointer.
 Not sure if it's useful.                                                              |

+## Registers

+There are no dedicated registers, but memory aliasing provides 11 registers.
+The instruction pointer is at address `0`, the stack pointer at `1`, the frame pointer at `2`, and the next eight 64-bit words are the general-purpose registers `x1` through `x8`.
+I did not include a separate register bank since that only creates additional complexity when loading and storing values without adding any speed, since these are not hardware registers.
+However, using these addresses as aliased registers will probably ensure that those memory addresses stay in the processor's L1 cache, allowing fast access that way.
+Note that this means there must be at least eleven 64-bit words in memory.